benckx/liquibase-jooq-codegen-example/README.md

 )
 ```

-Finally, we need to add this new generated folder as a source set, so Gradle knows to compile it along with your app
+Finally, we need to add this new generated folder as a source set, so Gradle knows to compile it along our application
 code:

 ```groovy